 Check the weather

 While of course it’s always a good idea to read the instructions on the back of the packet before planting your seeds, do also take a look out of your window to see what the weather’s doing.
-Sue from Green Lane Allotments says:
+Sue from Green Lane Allotments says “let the weather and the soil tell you when it is time to plant.”

 The same goes for planting inside – leave it until the weather begins to warm up, because seedlings started off too soon, “will grow weak and leggy before the conditions are right for planting out in the ground,” Sue says.